Humidity Ratio of Air

 30 4234 0.027125

-moisture content in air - diagram
+Moisture content vs. temperature in air diagram

-Note that the saturation pressure of water vapor, - and the maximum humidity ratio, increases dramatically with the air temperature.
+Note that the saturation pressure of water vapor, - and the maximum humidity ratio, increases dramatically with air temperature.
 This important for the capacity of drying processes.

 Example - Humidity Ratio of Moist Air

-The specific humidity for saturated humid air at 20oC with water vapor partial pressure 2,333 Pa at atmospheric pressure of 101.325 kPa (1013 mbar, 760 mmHg) can be calculated as:
+The humidity ratio for saturated moist air at 20oC with water vapor partial pressure 2333 Pa at atmospheric pressure of 101325 Pa (1013 mbar, 760 mmHg) can be calculated as:

 = 0.0147 (kg/kg)

-= 14.7 g/kg
+= 14.7 (g/kg)

 Sponsored Links